Porges/ways-to-play/src/articles/cards/ceki/index.md

 4. a 1940s deck collected in @JavaanseKaartspelen,
 5. and then a modern card from a deck purchased in Bali in 2019 (clearly derived from #3).

-Modern Malaysian & Singaporean decks (of which I have no samples) are closer in style to the #1 deck.
+Modern Malaysian & Singaporean decks (of which I have no samples{%fn%}Yet!
+Can you help with this?
+Contact me!{%endfn%}) are closer in style to the #1 deck.

 Each card in the deck has its own name as listed in the table below.
-In Malaysia/Singapore these are based on the Hokkien names of the cards — a combination of suit and rank — but as we move South and East along the Malay Archipelago (the table below is listed roughly in this order), the names diverge further and further from this original source, and most cards have nicknames that are based upon their appearance rather than their numeric value.
+In Malaysia/Singapore these are based on the Hokkien names of the cards — a combination of suit and rank — but as we move in a south-easterly direction along the Malay Archipelago (the table below is listed roughly in this order), the names diverge further and further from this original source, and most cards have nicknames that are based upon their appearance rather than their numeric value.

-The translations in the table are mostly from the [SEAlang](http://sealang.net) dictionaries; any mistakes are my own. **Note** that the word “<span lang="jav-Latn">cina</span>” referring to a Chinese person is now considered a potentially derogatory term.{%fn%}For example, the Indonesian government no longer uses it in official communications.{%endfn%}
+The translations in the table are mostly from the [SEAlang](http://sealang.net) dictionaries; any mistakes are my own.{%fn%}According to some sources, the word “<span lang="jav-Latn">cina</span>” referring to a Chinese person is now considered a potentially derogatory term.
+For example, the Indonesian government no longer uses it in official communications.{%endfn%}

 ⚠️ The table is *very wide* and scrolls horizontally.